Importing a car from overseas

 Deciding whether to use a car import agent ultimately boils down to your finances and whether you have the time and know-how to arrange the import yourself.

-If you’re moving to the UK with the car or you’re returning an exported vehicle to the UK, you won’t have to pay VAT or duty if you qualify for relief.
+If you’re moving to the UK with the car, you won’t have to pay VAT or duty if you qualify for relief.
+The same goes for when you’re re-importing a previously exported vehicle to the UK.
 If you’re just visiting, you’ll also be exempt from paying VAT and duty.
 Any other import reasons will incur charges.

-The rules on paying VAT and duty for importing a car to Northern Ireland are slightly different as they depend on whether your car was imported from the EU or not.
+The rules on paying VAT and duty for importing a car to Northern Ireland are slightly different.
+They depend on whether you’re importing your car from Europe (or, more specifically, the EU) or not.

 How much will it cost to insure an imported car?

-Cars imported to the UK are divided into two classes - ‘grey’ and ‘parallel’ imports.
-You can read about import car insurance in our useful guide
+Cars imported to the UK are divided into two classes – ‘grey’ and ‘parallel’ imports:

 • Grey imports are vehicles that have been made outside the EU.
+For example, if you import a car from Japan to the UK, it’s considered a grey import.
 These might not conform to European regulations and will have to pass safety and environmental standard tests for UK roads before being classified as legal.
 As these cars have been manufactured abroad and parts could be harder to source, they’ll probably cost you more to insure.

 • Parallel imports will have been built within the EU.
-As these will already conform to EU standards, they’re likely to be cheaper to insure.
+So, for instance, if you import a car from Germany to the UK, it will already conform to EU standards.
+This makes imports likely to be cheaper to insure.

 Where can I find insurance for an imported car?

-Use our online comparison service to see how much insuring your imported vehicle could cost.
 If you drive without UK insurance, you could face prosecution.
-So make sure you have insurance before you get behind the wheel.
+So, make sure you have insurance before you get behind the wheel.

 Frequently asked questions

-How do I import a car from Japan?
+How do I import a car from Japan to the UK?

-Japanese cars are popular because they have a right-hand drive, like those sold in UK.
-But if you’re planning to bring a car to the UK from Japan, bear in mind that Japanese cars are built under different technical regulations.
-So before they can be legally driven in this country, they must pass an IVA (individual vehicle approval) test to make sure they meet UK standards.
+The process for importing a car from Japan to the UK is similar to that involving EU cars, with one exception.
+Since Japanese cars are built under different technical regulations, they must pass an IVA (individual vehicle approval) test to make sure they meet UK standards.

-If a car has been modified in another country and its history is unknown, the DVLA might assign it a Q registration.
-Alternatively, it might put a marker in your vehicle logbook (V5C) to highlight that it’s been altered or assembled using different parts.
+Yes, you can import a modified car to the UK.
+However, If a car has been modified in another country and its history is unknown, the DVLA might assign it a Q registration.
+Alternatively, a marker may be put in your vehicle log book (V5C) to highlight that it’s been altered or assembled using different parts.

 Get a quote